 A total hip replacement is when “the damaged bone and cartilage is removed and replaced with prosthetic components.”
 All hip replacements consist of a ball (made from a strong metal or ceramic material) and a socket (made from plastic, polyethylene, ceramic and metal materials).

 Metal-on-metal hip replacements were expected to last longer and be a more stable option.
 However, a huge complication with this type of hip implant is that the metal ball and cup slide against each other when an individual walks or runs, which causes debris particles to enter the body and bloodstream from the metal components rubbing together – this causes individuals to have a condition by the name of metallosis.
 This complication causes damage to the bone and tissue around the implant and joint.
 The damage results in adverse local tissue reaction (ALTR), or adverse reaction to metal debris (ARMD).

 In addition to the symptoms listed above, people who have received metal-on-metal hip implants in Cleveland should pay attention to any possible metal poisoning symptoms.
 These include:

-Metal hip implants can also cause corrosion at an early stage, show signs of implant fracture a month after surgery, and result in hip failure and a need for revision surgery.
-Our hip replacement attorneys could help someone if they are experiencing any of these side effects after surgery.
+These hip implants can also cause corrosion at an early stage, show signs of implant fracture a month after surgery, and result in hip failure and a need for revision surgery.
+Our hip replacement lawyers could help someone if they are experiencing any of these side effects after surgery.